 Writing for readers, know your readers.
-Using inappropriate style and language is able to destroy the chances of creating the text that will get target readers interested and wish to read more.
+Using inappropriate style and language is able to destroy the chances of creating text that will get target readers interested and wish to read more.
 Surely, that doesn’t mean going to oversimplification and making your copy primitive aka clear for everyone.
-It means keeping the balance and making the text you create natural, first of all for the core target audience.
-So, the definition and research of target readers is an important part of copywriting routine, preferably on the pre-writing stage of working out a particular task.
+It means keeping the balance and making the text you create natural, first of all, for the core target audience.
+So, the definition and research of target readers is an important part of the copywriting routine, preferably in the pre-writing stage of working out a particular task.

 If you want to be a writer, you must do two things above all others: read a lot and write a lot.
 (Stephen King)